-In reviewing our web site, you will find a weekly workload plan that incorporates a good balance among training, supervision, and direct service activities.
-Although there are numerous opportunities for intern involvement at the Center (some interns have described the variety of activities as "like being a kid in a candy store"), we believe that it is important to balance work with other important activities, such as leisure time and relationships.
+In reviewing our website, you will find a weekly workload plan that incorporates a good balance among training, supervision, and direct service activities.
+Although there are numerous opportunities for intern involvement at CMHC (some interns have described the variety of activities as "like being a kid in a candy store"), we believe that it is important to balance work with other important activities, such as leisure time and relationships.
 Toward that end, our training staff endorses the viewpoint that interns should hold to a 40-hour work week and concentrate on the quality of their work rather than its quantity.
-Of course, our Center experiences periods of increased demand that require additional hours from staff and interns.
+Of course, our center experiences periods of increased demand that require additional hours from staff and interns.
 Nevertheless, our focus is on helping interns avoid over-commitment that is common among energetic graduate students.

 As you review our materials, you will also see a program that has considerable flexibility to accommodate individual differences.
 Using the apprenticeship and preceptorship experiences, interns can tailor the training program to meet their personal interests and training goals.
 In addition, interns are given ample opportunities to provide input as to their choices of supervisors, types of clients they would like to see, types of groups they prefer to lead, etc., and we do our best to accommodate these preferences whenever possible.

 We hope that it is clear from this description of our program that we deeply value training in our center and our staff is committed to working in a collaborative manner with trainees as they continue the exciting developmental journey of growing professionally and personally during the internship experience.

 If, after reviewing the description of our training approach and our internship program, you feel excited and energized by the opportunity to be a part of our next cohort, I want to encourage you to apply to our internship.
 I wish you all the best as you consider the internship options that fit your needs and interests.

 I wish you all the best as you consider options for your internship experience!

 Mark Zentner, Ph.D.